Jasmine Florentine is an MIT-trained creative technologist and designer.

 Wearable Tech R&D

 I collaborated with UNIT9 to create an EEG-enabled helmet to analyze race car drivers' cognitive functions.
-I led the mechanical design engineering of the EEG headset, inventing a patented electrode to solve the unique problem of creating a safe, dry electrode.
+I led the physical design of the EEG headset, inventing a patented electrode to solve the unique problem of creating a safe, dry electrode while maintaining a comfortable, human-centered design.
 The project and my work on it was featured in a 2022 documentary by Ford and Discovery / Eurosport.

 Video credit: UNIT9, Ford, Discovery/Eurosport